 You may remember how difficult it was for me to learn how to dive (if not, you can read more about my Open Water Diver course in 2nd, 3rd and 4th part of my blog from Bali – trust me, after reading this your self-confidence grow much bigger/it’s a light reading for an instant ego boost.
 I was hopeless (my nick name was DD as Diving Disaster).
-I thought that scuba diving is not for me, because my hobby to panic might be stronger than my urge to see that amazing underwater world.
+I thought that scuba diving in Bali is not for me, because my hobby to panic might be stronger than my urge to see that amazing underwater world.

 I visited Bratislava (my home town) for 2 weeks in February.
 During my short stay in Slovakia my family, friends, neighbors and also a security guy at my former work were asking me a lot of questions about scuba diving.
-All of them wanted to know how come that after all that torture I experienced during my Open Water Diver course, I still didn’t give up on scuba diving.
+All of them wanted to know how come that after all that torture I experienced during my PADI Open Water Diver Course, I still didn’t give up on scuba diving.

 The truth is that it’s not that easy to give up on diving when you have an internship at OK Divers.
 Every single day you’re in touch with divers talking about amazing underwater experiences and showing you beautiful pictures and videos of sea creatures (while you didn’t even have idea something like that exist).
-I was therefore willing to try everything (both possible and impossible) just to see that incredible underwater world in Bali with my own eyes (yes, I also tried snorkeling in the kitchen sink to practice how to block my nose underwater and to learn how to breath only through my mouth.
+I was therefore willing to try everything (both possible and impossible) just to see that incredible Bali dive sites with my own eyes (yes, I also tried snorkeling in the kitchen sink to practice how to block my nose underwater and to learn how to breath only through my mouth.
 If you are asking why kitchen sink, the answer is simple - my giant head didn’t fit to a wash basin in my bathroom).